AnarchoTechNYC/awesome-social-distancing/README.md

 See also [*webinar software*](#webinar-software).

+* [Teaching Online Tools](https://docs.google.com/spreadsheets/d/1skxI8D70Ed34x6cjjVxCGzIZro64efQRTZXOdEt_7eg/view) - Resource directory for remote learning and virtual learning scenarios to help teachers find and choose appropriate tools during the COVID-19 coronavirus pandemic.
 * [Teaching in the context of COVID-19](https://docs.google.com/document/d/1yBE1cCqJ_4M-JZ62K4CefmYsZugqAWkGmZmdwESt0IM/preview) - List of additional resources for teachers struggling to adapt to remote learning and the needs of students in the cotext of a pandemic.
-* [Teaching Online Tools](https://docs.google.com/spreadsheets/d/1skxI8D70Ed34x6cjjVxCGzIZro64efQRTZXOdEt_7eg/view) - Resource directory for remote learning and virtual learning scenarios to help teachers find and choose appropriate tools during the COVID-19 coronavirus pandemic.
+* [awsome-selfhosted § Learning and Courses](https://github.com/awesome-selfhosted/awesome-selfhosted#learning-and-courses) - List of self-hostable Learning Management System (LMS) software.

 # Livestreaming